Limited Income Programs

 The following programs are funded by EPUD and administered by Lane County.
 You can either call EPUD for a referral or call Lane County directly at 541-682-3378.

-ERAP (Emerald Rate Assistance Program) provides $200, spread over four months with kick-off in March.
-While the priority is limited-income seniors and disabled customers, at times there are funds available for other hardship situations.
+ERAP (Emerald Rate Assistance Program) provides a total of $200, spread out at $50 per month for four months.
+This program normally starts in March, and while the priority is limited-income seniors and disabled customers, at times there are funds available for other hardship situations.
 Funds and space are limited.